 It’s that time of year again!
 Here we’ve compiled our list of the ten best books we’ve read in 2018, and their consequent reviews, in no particular order.
 Enjoy!

-I enjoyed Brian Wood’s seven volume Northlanders series, with the fourth volume being my favorite.
+Nancy: I enjoyed Brian Wood’s seven-volume Northlanders series, with the fourth volume being my favorite.
 The story takes place in the frozen Volga region in AD 1020.
-A plague has come to the seven hundred person settlement, so the local priest counsels strongly that the settlement go under quarantine and those who show any sickness be banished.
+A plague has come to the seven hundred person settlement, so the local priest counsels strongly that the settlement goes under quarantine and those who show any sickness be banished.
 But what they don’t take into account is how claustrophobia sets in, and they find they locked the greater danger inside their walls with them.
-Hilda, a young beautiful widow with an eight year old daughter, is caught in the crosshairs as her former status as a wealthy woman is stripped when her husband dies of the plague.
+Hilda, a young beautiful widow with an eight-year-old daughter, is caught in the crosshairs as her former status as a wealthy woman is stripped when her husband dies of the plague.
 Destitute, with a long winter ahead, she struggles to survive.
-The excellent art by Leandro Fernandez captures the isolation of a Viking settlement in turmoil. -N
+The excellent art by Leandro Fernandez captures the isolation of a Viking settlement in turmoil.

 There you have it!
 Our list has DC representation from Kathleen, as that is her favorite publisher, but surprisingly Nancy’s list did not include two of her usual favorites- Marvel and Image.
 Smaller publishers got a shout out on both lists which is a great development.
 We hope you check these books out and enjoy them as much as we did!